Mithesh-B/Starzzy/README.md

 # Starzzy - E-commerce Clothing Website
 Starzzy is an e-commerce website for buying clothing and accessories.
-It was built with React.js, Redux Toolkit for state management, SCSS for styling, Strapi CMS for creating REST API and its endpoints to manage content, and Stripe API for payment processing.
+It is built with React.js, Redux Toolkit for state management, SCSS for styling, Strapi CMS for creating REST API and its endpoints to manage content, and Stripe API for payment processing.

 ![screencapture-localhost-3000-product-1-2023-03-02-11_34_23](https://user-images.githubusercontent.com/115478939/222347333-2933ce03-86bf-4240-bf3a-80951f87bd22.png)